Inverse determination of light-matter coupling in disordered systems from transmittance spectra: Results

 For QIP in disordered systems, the choice of the energy-integration bounds $\mathcal{E}_{-}$ and $\mathcal{E}_{+}$ in Eq.\,\eqref{eq:misfit_func} is often arbitrary, since the effects of the disordered potential is normally observed across the entire energy band.
 In fact, inversion errors were deemed acceptable for windows spanning at least $20\%$ of the bandwidth regardless of their location within the band \cite{Mukim2020}, suggesting that rigid shifts of $\mathcal{E}_{\pm}$ typically produce only minor variations in $\overline{ \chi }$.
 However, the situation is different in cavity QED, especially when $\hbar\omega_{0}$ is smaller than the bare electronic bandwidth (which is our case in this work).
 As shown in Ref.\,\onlinecite{Moreno2022} for the 1D Anderson model, when $\hbar\omega_{0}=2t$ the dominant cavity-induced modifications of $\mathcal{T}(E)$ occur near the top of the band ($E \approx +2t$).
-This behavior arises from a hybridization between nearly degenerate electronic states in different photon-number sectors, which is more pronounced near the upper band edge.
-In contrast, states near the bottom of the band lack near-degenerate partners in sectors with nonzero photon number, which results in very weak corrections to the transmittance as a function of $\gamma$, as shown in Fig.\,\ref{fig:transmittance}.
-Similar features have also been seen in the case of edge disorder in 2D nanoribbons, where the inversion accuracy appears to be sensitive to the position of the energy window\,\cite{Mukim_2025}.
+This behavior arises from the hybridization of nearly degenerate electronic states belonging to different photon-number sectors \cite{Moldoveanu2019}.
+In the enlarged electron-photon Hilbert space, the unperturbed energy levels are given by $E_{\alpha,n} = E_{\alpha} + n\hbar \omega_0$, where $E_{\alpha}$ is the electronic energy and $n$ is the photon occupation.
+The light-matter interaction hybridizes these states more effectively when the resonance condition $E_{\alpha} - E_{\beta} \approx (m-n)\hbar\omega_0$ is satisfied.
+This coupling induces avoided crossings that break the $E \rightarrow -E$ symmetry inherent to the isolated 1D Anderson model.
+In our model, this effect is particularly pronounced near the upper band edge, where the electronic density of states and the photon frequency conspire to satisfy the resonance condition most effectively.
+Conversely, states near the lower band edge lack nearly degenerate counterparts in relevant higher-order photon sectors, resulting in negligible corrections to the transmittance, as shown in Fig.~\ref{fig:transmittance}.
+Similar features have also been seen in the case of edge disorder in 2D nanoribbons, where the inversion accuracy appears to be sensitive to the position of the energy window \cite{Mukim_2025}.

 The above discussion has a practical consequence: if the integration window in Eq.\,\eqref{eq:misfit_func} is chosen near the bottom of the band ($ \approx -2t$), $\overline{ \chi }$ would develop a very shallow minimum, making the QIP less effective to determine the cavity settings (in principle, it would require an exponentially larger number of measurements $N_{r}$ to determine the minimum).
 This situation is analogous to the case where $\hbar\omega_{0}$ exceeds the electronic bandwidth, which yields only small variations of $\mathcal{T}(E)$ across the band.
 In both cases, clear effects in the misfit function are expected only in the ultrastrong-coupling regime (i.e., very large $\gamma$), which is challenging experimentally.
 As discussed below, gate-induced experiments in QED cavities typically involve low photon energies\,\cite{Delbecq2011,Deng2015,Deng2016,Physical2018}.
 Thus, in line with the results in Fig.\,\ref{fig:transmittance}, it is preferable to choose the energy-integration bounds $\mathcal{E}_{-}$ and $\mathcal{E}_{+}$ close to the top of the band.
 In view of this, we evaluate the integral in Eq.\,\eqref{eq:misfit_func} with $\mathcal{E}_{-}=0$ and $\mathcal{E}_{+}=2t$.
 This choice covers the energy range where cavity effects are most pronounced and monitors the sensitivity of $\overline{ \chi }$ to small variations of these bounds.